palletorsson/cryptogam/README.md

 # Cryptogam, a feasibility study for an artistic research project.

-Welcome to the feasibility study for the 3-year artistic research projectThe Work of Art in the Age of Algorithmic Reproduction.
+Welcome to the feasibility study for the 3-year artistic research project The Work of Art in the Age of Algorithmic Reproduction.

-The study including three diffrent cases and a number of sketches.
+The study include three diffrent cases and a number of sketches.

 1. The Inner beauty of SketchFab 3D models (80% finished)
    1. text: https://tinyurl.com/yycby5pq